steveruu/vigil/README.md

 # Vigil Discord Bot

 A simple TypeScript Discord bot with both slash commands and prefix commands.
+Includes a class duty tracking system with CSV import.

 ## Features

-- ✅ Slash command: `/ping`
+- ✅ Slash command: `/ping` - Bot latency check
-- ✅ Prefix command: `v!ping`
+- ✅ Prefix command: `v!ping` - Bot latency check
+- 📋 `/sluzba` or `v!sluzba` - Shows who has duty this week (in Czech)
+- 🔧 `/nastavsluzbu` or `v!nastavsluzbu` - Set duty for a specific week (admin only)
+- 📁 `/importsluzba` - Import duties from CSV file (admin only)
 - ⚡ Built with TypeScript and discord.js v14

 ## Setup